 Dietitians know that being healthy goes far beyond the number on the scale.

 3. We don’t just teach clients how to follow Canada’s Food Guide

 Rumour has it that Dietitians only know how to teach people to follow Canada’s Food Guide.

-Don’t get me wrong, Canada’s food guide can be a very handy resource for those looking for general nutrition advice, but it isn’t for everyone or appropriate in every situation.
+Don’t get me wrong, Canada’s food guide can be a very handy resource for those looking for general nutrition advice (and I’m especially proud to talk to people about our NEW food guide released earlier this year, find it here).
+But it isn’t for everyone or appropriate in every situation.
 My skills and knowledge as a Dietitian allow me to personalize the advice I give my clients way beyond what the food guide can do.

 4. We are up to date on the most cutting edge research

 Fad Diet advocates love to call out Dietitians, claiming we don’t really know our stuff and give advice based on outdated science.
 This couldn’t be further from the truth!

 Dietitians have significantly better access to research articles, conferences, and knowledge-sharing opportunities.
 Such as, Clinical Grand Rounds and Professional Webinars rather than your Facebook friend who’s selling weight loss shakes or trying out the latest diet craze.
 Where are these supplement pushers getting their information from?
 Directly from the company who’s purpose is to sell more product.
 Talk about a conflict of interest!

 Dietitians on the other hand have front row seats to first hand information being shared from the top minds in a given field.
 Often, the very scientists responsible for conducting these studies too.
 We’re getting the latest evidence directly from the source and know to be on the lookout for potential biases or conflicts of interest.
 We are able to actually read original research studies and determine if they stand up to scrutiny.